About me

 I am a Ph.D. candidate in the Computer Science Department at Northwestern University, advised by Dr. Xiao Wang.
 My research focuses on applied cryptography, particularly secure multiparty computation (MPC).
 I am passionate about developing efficient and scalable MPC solutions for real-world applications and making MPC accessible to developers of all skill levels.

 My work includes designing and implementing scalable mixed-mode MPC protocols that support up to 100 parties.
 Additionally, I have developed an MPC compiler named Smaug, built as a modular augmentation of LLVM, designed to maximize MPC efficiency without burdening programmers.
-Currently, I am working on efficient, secure sampling protocols with applications in distributed key generation (DKG) and differential privacy (DP).
+Currently, I am an intern at Meta working with Kristin Lauter in the AI4Crypto team working on attacks on LPN.
+I am also working on threshold signature schemes and differential privacy.

 I received my B.Tech. in Computer Science from Indian Institute of Technology Roorkee in 2022.